apache/incubator-streampark-website/docs/user-guide/12-platformBasicUsage.md

 _web_ui_2.png)

-> With this, the process of submitting a Flink job using the StreamPark platform is essentially complete.
-Below is a brief summary of the general process for managing Flink jobs on the StreamPark platform.
+> With this, the process of submitting a Flink job using the Apache StreamPark platform is essentially complete.
+Below is a brief summary of the general process for managing Flink jobs on the Apache StreamPark platform.

-## StreamPark Platform's Process for Managing Flink Jobs
+## Apache StreamPark Platform's Process for Managing Flink Jobs
 ![28_streampark_process_workflow](/doc/image_en/platform-usage/28_streampark_process_workflow.png)

-> Stopping, modifying, and deleting Flink jobs through the StreamPark platform is relatively simple and can be experienced by users themselves.
+> Stopping, modifying, and deleting Flink jobs through the Apache StreamPark platform is relatively simple and can be experienced by users themselves.
 It is worth noting that: **If a job is in a running state, it cannot be deleted and must be stopped first**.

-# StreamPark System Module Introduction
+# Apache StreamPark System Module Introduction
 ## System Settings
 > Menu location

 ![29_streampark_system_menu](/doc/image_en/platform-usage/29_streampark_system_menu.png)

 ### User Management
-> For managing users of the StreamPark platform
+> For managing users of the Apache StreamPark platform

 ![30_streampark_user_management_menu](/doc/image_en/platform-usage/30_streampark_user_management_menu.png)
 ### Token Management